The Gems of June

 What isn't free of?
 Big strawberry flavor.

-I use creamy vanilla Hemp Dream, coconut milk, or organic soy milk in this sherbet.
+Non-dairy options: I use creamy coconut milk, vanilla Hemp Dream, or organic soy milk in this sherbet.
 (Hemp is chock full of Omegas, and a richer alternative than many dairy-free milks, especially rice milk- but-- if you must use rice milk, I might add 2 teaspoons of light olive oil to boost the fat content.)
+You can also use your favorite nut milk, if it's good and creamy.

 Macerate your berries ahead of time: